Characterization of digraphs with three complementarity eigenvalues: Characterization of

 \end{teo}

-\begin{proof} Since $D$ has three complementarity eigenvalues, we know that $D$ is a strongly connected digraph different from a cycle, and therefore, by Proposition~\ref{subdigrafosInftyTheta} we have that $D$ has an $\infty$-subdigraph or a $\theta$-subdigraph.
+\begin{proof} Since $D$ belongs to $\mathcal{SCD}_3$, we know that $D$ is a strongly connected digraph different from a cycle {and an isolated vertex}, and therefore, by Proposition~\ref{subdigrafosInftyTheta} we have that $D$ has an $\infty$-subdigraph or a $\theta$-subdigraph.

 If $D$ has an $\infty$-subdigraph we know by Theorem~\ref{subdigrafoocho} that $D$ belongs to {the $\infty$-Family, e.g. it is either} an $\infty$-digraph, a Type $1$ or Type $2$ digraph. {If $D$ does not have an $\infty$-subdigraph, then} the digraph $D$ verifies the hypothesis of Theorem~\ref{principal}, and then $D$ belongs to {the $\theta$-Family, e. g. $D$ is either} a $\theta$-digraph, or a Type $3$, or a Type $4$, or Type $5$ digraph. \end{proof} In view of Proposition~\ref{prop:strong}, we have the following structural characterization of digraphs having 3 complementarity eigenvalues. {\begin{cor} Let $D$ be a digraph with three complementarity eigenvalues.
 Then, its strongly connected components are either isolated vertices, cycles, or any of the seven types of digraphs presented above.
 Moreover, at least one of these seven types must appear, and if two or more strongly connected components belongs to these seven types, then they should share the same spectral radius. \end{cor}}